tidiane-camaret/tidiane-camaret.github.io/_posts/2021-12-19-learning-EEG-representations-natural-language-descriptions.markdown

 We design multiple methods to evaluate the model, as described in the following subsections.

 ### Classification
 In this method, we use the representations learned by the EEG encoder of EEG-CLIP as features for the four classification tasks.
-The encoder representations are kept frozen, while a classifier is trained and evaluated on the "train" and "eval" sections of TUAB (Figure~\ref{fig:image1}).
+The encoder representations are kept frozen, while a classifier is trained and evaluated on the "train" and "eval" sections of TUAB.
 This enables us to assess whether EEG-CLIP has learned to compress the discriminative information relevant for the classification tasks into its embeddings.

 We compare this approach against two baseline models with the same architecture as the EEG encoder: